Steelers Podcast: All the latest from the BTSC family of Pittsburgh Steelers podcasts, Wednesday edition

 Geoffrey walks you through everything you need to know regarding the Pittsburgh Steelers.

-The Scho Bro Show: What philosophy should the Steelers utilize in free agency?
+The Scho Bro Show: How the Steelers should address the offense in free agency

-The Steelers have some money to spend in free agency, but they have got to be smart about it.
-What particular philosophy should the front office employ?
+Now that the Steelers’ coaching staff is seemingly assembled, the next step is to add pieces to the 2022 puzzle via free agency.
+How should the Steelers address their offensive concerns?
 This will be just one of the subjects that will be discussed in the latest installment of the BTSC family of podcasts, The Scho Bro Show.

 As always, it sure is a good time to get on the airwaves and discuss the black-and-gold.
 On this show, Dave and Big Bro Scho break down all things Steelers, still talk stats, and also answer questions from fans!